pts/minilibc686/README.md

 `libc/minilibc/libc.i386.a` and `libc/minilibc/libc.i686.a`, using the
 bundled NASM (`tools/nasm-0.98.39`) assembler.
 That's why you get hundrdeds of command log lines upon your first compile.

+By default, *minicc* builds Linux i386 ELF-32 executable programs.
+To target FreeBSD i386 instead, use `minicc -bfreebsd`.
+To target both Linux i386 and FreeBSD i386 (detected at runtime), use `minicc -bfreebsdx`.

 ## libc size analysis